 Where to buy?

 You can find cups on websites like Amazon.com or buy from smaller businesses locally or online.
-Many cloth diaper stores carry them like Kelly’s Closet, Diaper Junction, and Sweetbottoms Boutique.
+Many cloth diaper stores carry them like Kelly’s Closet and Diaper Junction.
 I’ve included affiliate links in this paragraph only for anyone interested in making a purchase after watching such a fabulous video!
 A small percentage of purchases will go back to Dirty Diaper Laundry and might just reimburse me for the 500 (okay, 5) cups I had to buy to make the video!

 All products used in this video were purchased by me.
 No promotional products or monetary compensation was received and all opinions expressed in this post are my own.